-- annual compensation of \$30,000 for services as a director, other than the Chairman of the Board of Directors; - annual compensation of \$75,000 payable to the Chairman of the Board of Directors; - an additional \$12,000 to the Chairman of the Audit Committee; - an additional \$8,000 to each member of the Audit Committee; - an additional \$5,000 to the Chairman of the Compensation Committee; - an additional \$3,000 to each member of the Compensation Committee; - an additional \$5,000 to the Chairman of the Nominating and Corporate Governance Committee; - an additional \$3,000 to each member of the Nominating and Corporate Governance Committee; - Effective 2009, each year at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director receives 5,000 shares of Common Stock.
-These shares vest on the anniversary date of the grant; and - Effective 2009, each year at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director receives a nonqualified option to purchase 20,000 shares of Common Stock with an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan.
-These options vest ratably on each anniversary date of the grant over four years of continued service to the Board of Directors.
+- annual compensation of \$30,000 for services as a director, other than the Chairman of the Board of Directors; - annual compensation of \$75,000 payable to the Chairman of the Board of Directors; - an additional \$12,000 to the Chairman of the Audit Committee; - an additional \$8,000 to each member of the Audit Committee; - an additional \$5,000 to the Chairman of the Compensation Committee; - an additional \$3,000 to each member of the Compensation Committee; - an additional \$5,000 to the Chairman of the Nominating and Corporate Governance Committee; - an additional \$3,000 to each member of the Nominating and Corporate Governance Committee; - For fiscal year 2009, at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director other than Dr. Behrens and Dr. Henney received 5,000 shares of Common Stock.
+These shares vest on the anniversary date of the grant; - For fiscal year 2009, at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director other than Dr. Behrens and Dr. Henney received a nonqualified option to purchase 20,000 shares of Common Stock with an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan.
+These options vest ratably on each anniversary date of the grant over four years of continued service to the Board of Directors; - Starting in fiscal year 2010, each year at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director who has served at least six months will receive 5,000 shares of Common Stock.
+These shares will vest on the earlier of (i) the anniversary date of the grant or (ii) the date of the Annual Meeting in the year following the date of grant; and - Starting in fiscal year 2010, each year at the meeting of the Board of Directors held immediately following the Annual Meeting, each non-employee director who has served at least six months will receive a nonqualified option to purchase 30,000 shares of Common Stock with an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan.
+These options will vest on the earlier of (i) the anniversary date of the grant or (ii) the date of the Annual Meeting in the year following the date of grant.